-Carnival's cabin color scheme has become fairly consistent fleetwide, and Carnival Freedom is no exception, with a predominating palette of burnt oranges carried by the upholstery, carpet, bedspread and curtains offset by cream-colored wall panels.
+The cabin color scheme remains fairly consistent fleetwide, with a predominating palette of burnt oranges carried by the upholstery, carpet, bedspreads and curtains, offset by cream-colored wall panels.
 Cabinetry, end tables, moldings and other accents are natural-finished wood.
 Note: A fair number of cabins with twin beds can't be combined into a single king bed, so make sure you know your preferred setup when booking.

-All include televisions, with satellite feeds of the major networks, CNN and cable movies, a host of infomercial-style offerings hyping everything from onboard shops to spa treatments and shore excursions.
-There is also a channel devoted to broadcasting talks, activities or other events in the Victoriana Lounge.
+All Carnival Freedom cabins include televisions with satellite feeds of the major networks, CNN and cable movies, a host of infomercial-style offerings hyping everything from onboard shops and spa treatments to shore excursions.
+One channel is devoted to broadcasting talks, activities and other events in the Victoriana Lounge.
 Interactive choices include onboard account review and shore excursion descriptions and booking.
-Each stateroom also has a safe and mini-fridge, stocked with a good selection of beer, wine, water, juices, soft drinks and alcoholic beverages, as well as snacks.
+Each stateroom also has a safe and mini-fridge, stocked with a selection of beer, wine, water, juices, soft drinks and alcoholic beverages, as well as snacks, priced a la carte.
 Cabin stewards check the fridge once or twice during the cruise and refill as needed.